lowdefy/lowdefy-docs/tutorial/tutorial-add-blocks-content-2.md

 We added 5 form input blocks to the page.
 For each of those blocks, we set the `title` property, and for the meeting room selector we set a list of meeting rooms to the options property.

-We also added two buttons, a smaller reset button and a larger submit button.
+We also added reset button and submit button.
 We set a few more properties on the buttons to set their layout and appearance.

 ### How it works